koke/wordpress-scripts/README.markdown

 wordpress-scripts
 =================

-A small collection of utilities to manage wordpress installations
+A small collection of utilities to manage wordpress installations.

+**Waning:** these are early versions which I use for small tasks.
+If you find a bug or have suggestions, contact me at <jbernal@warp.es>

 Scripts
 -------